15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 5. STAY IN A BEAUTIFUL DUBROVNIK OLD TOWN BOUTIQUE HOTEL

-‘When in Dubrovnik’, as they say, I highly encourage you to stay within the atmospheric old town walls, this is where the majority of beautiful boutique hotels are situated, the settings are magical, once there, you will agree with me!
+One of the best things about Dubrovnik is getting to stay within the atmospheric old town walls, this is where the majority of beautiful boutique hotels are situated with their own private rooftops, the settings are magical, once there, you will agree with me!

-I’ve stopped in the stunning old town more than anywhere else, the location is super convenient for shorter trips as everything is within walking distance from the restaurants to beaches, must-do activities and boat excursions that leave directly from the old town harbour!
+I’ve stopped in the Dubrovnik Old Town more than anywhere else, the location is super convenient for shorter trips as everything is within walking distance from the restaurants to beaches, must-do activities and boat excursions that leave directly from the old town harbour!

-For me, the standouts are St Josephs Boutique Hotel with elegant rooms and a beautiful breakfast terrace area right in the heart of the old town and Boutique Hotel Stari Grad known for its spectacular rooftop restaurant and beautiful rooms, including one with its own private rooftop terrace – this is where I last stayed, it’s a super place!
+For me, the standouts are St Josephs Boutique Hotel with elegant rooms and Boutique Hotel Stari Grad known for its style and spectacular rooftop restaurant – this is where I last stayed, it’s hands down the most beautiful room in Dubrovnik!

 If you want to explore the best hotels in Dubrovnik Old Town, here’s my full guide on where to stay in Dubrovnik, perfect if you want to be located in or walking distance to the Old Town!